The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5

 Defining the field solely as voxels with $n_\sigma < 2.5$ would require excluding every voxel with $n_\sigma \ge 2.5$, erasing genuine large-scale fluctuations caused by cosmic variance and yielding an unrealistically uniform field.
-Instead, we remove only those galaxies that belong to a VMC-identified protostructure at redshifts $2 \leq z \leq 3$, adopting the definition of a protostructure defined in the previous section.
+Instead, we removed only those galaxies that belong to a VMC-identified protostructure at redshifts $2 \leq z \leq 3$, adopting the definition of a protostructure defined in the previous section.

-\section{Building the Stellar Mass Functions}
+\section{Building the stellar mass functions}

 Despite our extensive spectroscopic data within Hyperion, the total sample is still dominated by galaxies with relatively poorly constrained photo-$z$s (compared in Figures \ref{Fig:C20p_zDist} and \ref{Fig:Spec_Dist}).
-In theory, photometric galaxies which fall outside of the range of Hyperion could really be located in one of its peaks, changing the SMF of Hyperion, and vice-versa.
-To extract as much information as we can from our sample we must be able to correctly quantify our uncertainty regarding which peak (if any) a galaxy is located in by correctly accounting for each galaxy's redshift uncertainty.
+In theory, photometric galaxies which fall outside of the range of Hyperion could in fact be located in one of its peaks, changing the SMF of Hyperion, and vice-versa.
+To extract as much information as we can from our sample we must correctly quantify our uncertainty regarding which peak (if any) a galaxy is located in by correctly accounting for each galaxy's redshift uncertainty.
 However, as the stellar masses are derived via SED-fitting, the redshift of a galaxy is intricately tied to the estimated stellar mass of the galaxy.
 Thus, a redshift uncertainty results not only in an uncertainty in the 3D location (and thus overdensity via the VMC maps) of a galaxy, but also in the galaxy's stellar mass.